 At some point in the past, your sales rep may have performed well.
 However, they’re in a slump and you’re not sure what to do.
 You may need to probe a bit to find out if there are any external factors affecting their performance.
 If you have a good relationship, ask if there are any personal issues they might be facing that they feel free to discuss.
 If so, take appropriate steps to support them.
 You can read about some ways to support your sales reps here.

 Got a Hunter who is not hunting?
-You may have a Farmer.
+You may have a Farmer in a Hunter sale role.
 Perhaps your sales rep struggles with prospecting.
 They may need to move to Account Retention.
 In other cases, call center sales may be a better fit.
-The important thing when analyzing a sales rep’s performance is start with alignment.
-How well aligned is the sales rep with what the specific sales role requires and rewards?
-Do I need a decisive extrovert or a relational introvert?
-Is the compensation plan weighted too heavily on commissions or salary for this rep?
-Your sales rep may want to make more money and a move to a Hunter sales role might be the right decision.
+The important thing when analyzing a sales rep’s performance is to start with alignment.

 You may find that a sales job is not the right job for them.
-After analyzing their personality style, motivators and thinking patterns, a better role might be in operations, marketing or customer service.
+After analyzing their personality style, motivators and thinking patterns, a better role might be in operations, marketing, or customer service.
 Cross train them and make a lateral move into another department.
 Always keep good employees.